ibrahimberb/gable-preview/README.md

 - `website`
 URL of your experimental task.

-- `preexperiment`: URL of a pre experiment survey (for example Qualtrics).
+- `preexperiment`: URL of a pre experiment survey.

 - `email`: Contact email for participants.
 You may provide multiple addresses separated by commas.